JosephIsaacTurner/prism/README.md

 ## License

-PSTN is open-source and available under the MIT License.
+prism is open-source and available under the MIT License.